shurikg/sce_ci_environment/README.md

 ## Introduction

-This document describe the steps that should be done in order to create CI environment for academical course.
+This document describes the steps to create a CI environment for an academic course.

 [Jenkins](jenkins/README.md)